XzantGaming/Repak-X/repak-gui/docs/BACKEND_API.md

 #### `update_character_data_from_rivalskins`

 Fetch new skin data from rivalskins.com and merge with existing data.
+Runs in background and emits progress to the install log.

 ```typescript
 await invoke('update_character_data_from_rivalskins'): Promise<number>
 ```

-**Returns:** Number of new entries added
+**Returns:** Number of new entries added (or throws "Cancelled" if cancelled)

 **Behavior:**
 1. Fetches all costume links from rivalskins.com